 A covered entity may disclose PHI to facilitate treatment, payment, or health care operations (TPO) without a patient’s express written authorization.
 Any other disclosure of PHI requires the covered entity to obtain and store written authorization from the individual for the disclosure.
 When a covered entity discloses any PHI, it must make a reasonable effort to disclose only the minimum necessary information required to achieve its purpose.

-HIPAA Privacy and Security Rules require covered entities to notify individuals of uses of their PHI.
+HIPAA law under the Privacy and Security Rules requires covered entities to notify individuals of uses of their PHI.
 Covered entities must also keep track of disclosures of PHI and document privacy policies and procedures.
 They must appoint a Privacy Official and a contact person responsible for receiving complaints and train all members of their workforce in procedures regarding PHI.
 An individual who believes that HIPAA Privacy and Security Rules are not being upheld can file a complaint with the Department of Health and Human Services Office for Civil Rights (OCR), the reporting information but be available on the organizations Notice of Privacy Practices that is handed to the patient or visible in an obvious place like a doctors waiting room.

 HIPAA Security Rule

-The Security Standards were issued on February 20, 2003 but went into effect on April 21, 2003 with a compliance date of April 21.
+The Security Standards were issued on February 20, 2003 but the HIPAA law went into effect on April 21, 2003 with a compliance date of April 21.
 The Privacy Rule pertains to all Protected Health Information (PHI) including paper and electronic, the Security Rule deals specifically with Electronic Protected Health Information (ePHI).
 HIPAA Rules and Regulations lay out three types of security safeguards required for compliance: administrative, physical, and technical.
 For each of these types, the Rule identifies security standards, and for each standard, it names both required and addressable implementation specifications.
 Required specifications must be adopted and administered as dictated by the Rule.
 Addressable specifications are more flexible.
 Individual covered entities can evaluate their own situation and determine the best way to implement addressable specifications.
 The HIPAA Rules and Regulations standards and specifications are as follows:

 - Administrative Safeguards – Policies and procedures designed to clearly show how the entity will comply with the act